 The Critical Synthesis Paper (CSP) should also contain the following components:

-A reflection on the concepts of "learning" and "leadership," as it relates to who you were at the beginning of the program, how you have changed, and who you are now.
+- A reflection on the concepts of "learning" and "leadership," as relate to who you were at the beginning of the program, how you have changed, and who you are now.

 - A synthesis of how theoretical constructs from the competencies are applied and demonstrated throughout your professional practice.

 The Critical Synthesis Paper (CSP) should not have separate sections labeled with each of the competency domains.
+Consider using subheadings that describe the experience(s) and then weaving information from as many competency areas as possible.
 Synthesis is the key.